davebelais/me/docs/index.md

     SQLAlchemy, Alembic, Docker, Linux, Terraform, Github Actions, Jenkins, Hadoop<br/>
 **Protocols and Specifications:** Open API (Swagger)<br/>
-**Distributed File Systems:** S3, HDFS
+**Distributed File Systems:** S3, Hadoop/HDFS<br/>
+**CI/CD:** Jenkins, Github Actions
 </small>

-I lead a team of data engineers in building foundational data products supporting sustainability initiatives:
+-   I lead and mentored a small team of 3-4 data engineers in building foundational data products supporting sustainability initiatives

--   I developed a SQLAlchemy-ORM-based framework for automating deployment and versioning (schema migration) supporting all database dialects leveraged by the Nike Enterprise Data & Analytics organization: Databricks, Snowflake, Hive/Presto on S3, and PostgreSQL with full rollback and versioning support.
--   I authored a framework for Sustainability Analytics' ETL jobs incorporating end-to-end schema-based data validations, local testing, and environment and file system abstraction.
+-   I developed a Python library augmenting the SQLAlchemy dialects for Snowflake SQL, Databricks SQL, and Hive/HQL to support full ORM (object relational mapping) functionality, and to add view management functionality for these dialects as well as PostgreSQL and SQLite, in order to facilitate fully aligned multi-platform publication of Nike data products for all databases/data lakes supported by Nike Data and Analytics orgs.
+This facilitated seamless deployment and validation of data products accessible on multiple platforms.
+-   I authored a framework (Python library) facilitating deployment of Nike ELT/ETL Spark jobs seamlessly as either an Apache Airflow DAG, Spark on AWS EMR job, or Spark on Databricks job, allowing us to use the most cost effective solution for a given scenario, and saving upwards of 90% on compute costs for small jobs and reducing compute time for several large jobs (while moderately reducing cost) from hours to minutes.
+-   I authored a Python library abstracting and applying a common interface (as well as aligning/adding support for date partitions and check-pointing) to the various file systems leveraged by Nike including S3, DBFS, Hadoop/HDFS, local/EBS, and Box.
+This foresight dramatically expedited subsequent platform migrations from our S3/hive data lake and Snowflake databases to Databricks Delta Lake.

 ### BICP @ Nike | Senior Data Engineer - Sustainability Analytics | January 2020 - March 2020